ecelab-org/sage/README.md

 ### `edit_file`
 Makes changes to text files by replacing specified content.
 Can also create new files.

-**Example:** "Create a new file called app.py with a Flask hello world app" or "In main.py, replace the print statement with a logging statement"
+**Example:** "Create a new file called app.py with a Flask hello world app" or "Add or enhance docstrings and inline comments throughout main.py to improve code clarity and documentation quality"

 ### `web_scraper`
 Scrapes content from websites, with options to extract text, HTML, or links from specific page elements.

-**Example:** "Scrape the main article content from this URL" or "Extract all links from the navigation menu at example.com"
+**Example:** "List all keynote speakers from the next conference agenda at sxsw.com" or "Extract all image URLs from the gallery section of nasa.gov"

 **Real-world Example:**
 <pre>🧑 <span style="color:blue;"><b>You:</b></span> What is the current price of VTI ETF?